 Immediately on the left is an L-shaped worktop with a Vanette four ring hob in dark green and a microwave oven at high level above.

 Along the worktop there is an inset stainless steel sink unit with built-in grill & oven unit (matching the hob) below the drainer.
 There is a generous length of work surface with cupboards and fridge under and a wall cupboard above.
 Opposite the sink unit is a fold-down worktop, which provides even more workspace when required.
 The kitchen is well equipped with a full range of saucepans, utensils, cutlery and crockery.

 Moving forwards again there are opening side doors and hatch in the port side and there is a transparent panel that can be used when the doors are open.
-There is a diesel fired, cast-iron stove opposite, where it is ideally situated for heating the daytime living space.
+There is a diesel fired, stainless steel stove opposite, where it is ideally situated for heating the daytime living space.

 The dinette table and seating is next.
 It can accommodate six utilising two stools and also converts to a ‘make-up’ double bed.
 There is locker space under the seating and a wall cupboard above with inset reading lights underneath.

 Through a door, the corridor towards the bow is on the port side, passing the bathroom.
 This has a washbasin, toilet and corner bath with shower over.
 There is a radiator, airing cupboard, extractor fan and shaver socket.

 Continuing along the corridor through another door, there is the main cabin with a full-length wardrobe, a cupboard housing the Alde central heating boiler, under-bed storage, high level cupboards and a radiator.
 The fixed double bed extends to king size utilising an extra cushion.